vxibrahim/Hackintosh-Thinkpad-T470s/README.md

 ## Current issues

-- Dual Batteries are not working, I have the right kexts to my knowledge but still haven't been able to get it to work.
+- Dual Batteries are not working from what I think, I can't get a full readout of both batteries it only shows one and the battery life seems worse than on windows so I think its not working.
+Will attempt to fix.
 - Touch screen is not working, although that should be an easy fix.
 - Audio is working, but is very low through the speakers, have to use eqMac to boost it.
 The BT and 3.5mm audio is working fine though.
 - Wifi disconnects randomly/hard to connect, have to go to Network preferences > Advanced > TCP/IP and renew DCHP license for it to work.
 - Airdrop is not working but that is due to the card being incompatible with AWDL.

+NOTE: Sometimes touchpad doesnt work after long sleep, just force restart the laptop or open terminal from keyboard, sometimes it reactivates the touchpad driver without restarting.

 NOTE: Rarely it won't shutdown due to some glitch, it keeps restarting instead, just reset the NVRAM and it'll be fixed.

 ## Acknowledgements